On congruence modules related to Hilbert Eisenstein series: Hilbert modular forms

 \section{Hilbert modular forms}

-In this section, we first review the definitions of classical Hilbert modular forms, adelic Hilbert modular forms and the Hecke action.
-We refer the reader to \cite{Sh} for more details.
-Then we discuss the adelic formulation of cusps and the Hecke action on the set of cusps in the last subsection.
+In the first two subsections, we review the definitions of classical Hilbert modular forms and adelic Hilbert modular forms of parallel weight following \cite[\S 1 \& \S 2]{Sh}.
+We refer the reader to \textit{loc.~cit.} for more details, especially, the definition of Hecke operators.

+The aim of the last subsection is to compute the ordinary projection of the set of cusps.
+To do this, we first give an adelic description of the set of cusps and show that this description is equivalent to the classical description (Lemma~\ref{341}).
+This seems to be known to experts; however, we have not found any mention of it in the literature.
+We hope that it is useful to the reader to write it down clearly.
+We then define Hecke actions which allow us to compute the ordinary projection of the set of cusps.
+In addition, we will show that the map $C_0$ (defined in (\ref{eq:const_map})) is Hecke-equivariant.
+Both of these will be used in Section~\ref{sec:06}.